-Special A student taking classes for credit but not pursuing a in the Adult Learning Program.

-Adult Learner A student over twenty-five years of age and enrolled not receiving college credit.
+Special A student taking classes for credit but not pursuing a degree.
+Adult Learner A student over twenty-five years of age and enrolled in the Adult Learning Program.
+Audit A student enrolled for informational instruction only, not receiving college credit.